 The Essential Service Schedule provides one bus on each route, including CCA/Adobe route.

 BART and Transbay fares increased as of January 1, 2020.
 Transbay increased $0.50; BART fares vary depending on where you’re going.

 The 409-499 Illinois stop is now at 16th & Illinois.
 It is in the new white passenger loading zone on the Chase Center side of the street.
 When this stop is closed due to events at Chase Center, use the stop at 730 TFB.

 Tideline is offering service between the Berkeley Marina, Pier 1.5 in San Francisco (Ferry Building), and Pier 52 in Mission Bay.
 One-way, roundtrip, and monthly passes are available.

-There are 2 morning departures from Berkeley at 7:10 am and 8:35 am.
-The trip takes 45 minutes including the stop at the Ferry Building.
+The trip between the East Bay and Mission Bay takes 45 minutes including a stop at the Ferry Building.